Textualize/textual/docs/styles/height.md

 # Height

-The `height` style sets a widget's height.
+The `height` rule sets a widget's height.
 By default, it sets the height of the content area, but if `box-sizing` is set to `border-box` it sets the height of the border area.

 ## Example

-=== "width.py"
+=== "height.py"

     ```python
     --8<-- "docs/examples/styles/height.py"